 The Department of Veterans Affairs and Department of Defense (2022) published the VA/DoD Clinical Practice Guideline: Diagnosis and Treatment of Low Back Pain.
-The guidelines offer an evidence-based approach for patients with acute, subacute, or chronic LBP (with or without neurological symptoms) in order to improve clinical outcomes.
+The guidelines offer an evidence-based approach for patients with acute, subacute, or chronic LBP (with or without neurological symptoms) to improve clinical outcomes.
 This includes how providers can assess a patient's condition while collaborating with the patient and their caregiver(s) to determine the best approach to care; how to highlight the use of patient-centered care and shared decision making; minimizing preventable complications and morbidity; and optimizing the patient's health outcomes and quality of life.
 Recommendations are also made regarding:

 - Evaluation and Diagnostic Approach

-- Patient Education and Self-Care
+- · Patient Education and Self-Care

 - Non-Pharmacologic and Non-Invasive Therapy

 - Pharmacotherapy

 - Dietary Supplements

 - Non-surgical Invasive Therapy

 The National Institute for Health and Clinical Excellence (NICE) (2020) published a guideline for Low Back Pain and Sciatica which addresses patients over age 16.
-The guideline covers physical, psychological, pharmacological and surgical treatments to manage low back pain and sciatica by promoting the most effective forms of care for low back pain and sciatica.
-Recommendations are also included for pharmacological management of sciatica as well as serve as supplemental information for existing recommendations on the assessment as well as invasive and non-invasive treatments of low back pain and sciatica.
+The guideline covers physical, psychological, pharmacological, and surgical treatments to manage LBP and sciatica by promoting the most effective forms of care for LBP and sciatica.
+Recommendations are also included for pharmacological management of sciatica as well as serve as supplemental information for existing recommendations on the assessment as well as invasive and non-invasive treatments of LBP and sciatica.
 Guidance is also being developed by NICE for the use of opioids for non-cancer pain.
 Guidance includes patient education about safe opioid prescribing and withdrawal management.

-The North American Spine Society (NASS) (2020) published the Clinical Guideline for the Diagnosis and Treatment of Low Back Pain to provide evidence-based recommendations for the diagnosis and treatment of adults with nonspecific low back pain.
-Goals of the guideline recommendations focus on the delivery of optimum, efficacious treatment and functional recovery from nonspecific low back pain.
+The North American Spine Society (NASS) (2020) published the Clinical Guideline for the Diagnosis and Treatment of Low Back Pain to provide evidence-based recommendations for the diagnosis and treatment of adults with nonspecific LBP.
+Goals of the guideline recommendations focus on the delivery of optimum, efficacious treatment and functional recovery from nonspecific LBP.
 Recommendations are provided for: